-There are various types of planned gifts at CAU including: A) bequests; B) life income gifts; C) life insurance; and D) real estate, tangible property and securities.
+There are various types of planned gifts at CAU including: A) bequests; B) life insurance; and C) real estate, tangible property and securities.

 Planned giving helps the donor and the financial advisor to develop a gift that meets an individual's philanthropic goals.
 A properly planned gift makes it possible to reduce or eliminate gift, estate and capital gains taxes.
-While some planned gifts provide a life-long income to the donor, others use estate and tax planning techniques to provide for charity and other heirs in ways that maximize the gift and/or minimize its impact on the donor’s estate.
+Planned gifts also allow the donor to utilize estate and tax planning techniques to provide for charity and other heirs in ways that maximize the gift and/or minimize its impact on the donor’s estate.

 Through planned giving, you can: